 The CAD is an institution with an international orientation.
 As a result, classes are (gradually) taught in English.
 This is the reason why the student must speak and read this language fluently.
 For those whose mother tongue is not English, the level (as a second language) attained in high school is generally sufficient to start the first-year programme.
 The programmes are structured to reach in 2 years the required level if the student participates in all the courses, follows the English classes and carries out all the requested tests.

-At entry, candidates must have an equivalent level of 5.5 pts in Reading and Listening and 6 pts in Writing and Speaking at the IELTS test (level usually reached at the end of high school).
+At entry, candidates must have an equivalent level of 5 pts in overall band score at the IELTS test (level usually reached at the end of high school).
 During the selection interview, the motivation questionnaire will be presented in English.
-An evaluation test will be organized at registration.
+An evaluation test will be organised at registration.